Bipartisan Commission on Biodefense: Grants

-In September 2016, the Open Philanthropy Project gave the Commission a $1.3 million grant in support of the panel's influential leadership role in the evaluation of the nation's biodefense systems.
-Tom Ridge said, "It is troubling that we still do not have a comprehensive approach to preparing for and responding to biological events.
+In September 2016, the Open Philanthropy Project gave the commission a $1.3 million grant in support of the panel's influential leadership role in the evaluation of the nation's biodefense systems.
+Governor Tom Ridge said, "It is troubling that we still do not have a comprehensive approach to preparing for and responding to biological events.
 That is why this grant from Open Philanthropy is so critical.
 It will allow us to push forward the recommendations detailed in our National Blueprint and seek to put them into action."

-In February 2018, the Open Philanthropy Project gave the Commission a grant for $2.5 million to advance biodefense leadership and reduce catastrophic biological risk.
-“Estimates show that as many as 100 million people died in 1918 from pandemic influenza,” Lieberman said.
+In February 2018, the Open Philanthropy Project gave the commission a grant for $2.5 million to advance biodefense leadership and reduce catastrophic biological risk.
+“Estimates show that as many as 100 million people died in 1918 from pandemic influenza,” Senator Lieberman said.
 “That was before we were traveling as often as we do today, and well before commerce became globalized.
 Since then, the world has gotten smaller, but the threat has not.
 Far more needs to be done to prepare for another catastrophic biological event – whether manmade or from nature.
 With this in mind, the support we receive today from Open Philanthropy will allow us to further advance the recommendations the Panel identified in our National Blueprint for Biodefense and subsequent reports.
 We thank Open Philanthropy for their leadership and support on this critical issue.”

-On March 16, 2020, the Open Philanthropy Project gave the Commission a grant for $2.6 million to help defend America against biological threats.
+On March 16, 2020, the Open Philanthropy Project gave the commission a grant for $2.6 million to help defend America against biological threats.
 About the timing of the grant, Governor Ridge noted that it, "...comes in the midst of our national response to novel coronavirus and other highly pathogenic diseases, the development of biological weapons by other nation-states, and the ongoing threat of bioterrorism."
 Added Senator Lieberman, "The biological threats to our Nation remain all too real."